tdongsi/tdongsi.github.io/source/_posts/Jenkins/2017-06-16-troubleshooting-groovy-scripts-in-jenkinsfile.markdown

 **Workaround**:

 * For file reading, use [`readFile` step](https://jenkins.io/doc/pipeline/steps/workflow-basic-steps/#readfile-read-file-from-workspace).
-* For file writing, export the file content as String and use the following code snippet:
+* For file writing, use `writeFile` step.
+However, Pipeline steps (such as `writeFile`) are NOT allowed in `@NonCPS` methods.
+For more complex file writing, you might want to export the file content as String and use the following code snippet:

 ``` groovy Shell command
     String xmlFile = ...